sprig/org-capture-extension/README.md

 and restart the desktop.
 You can also download [EmacsClient.app.zip], which I prepared in advance, if you are lazy.

+#### Install EmacsClient.app with homebrew cask

+If you have Homebrew and [Homebrew-Cask](https://caskroom.github.io/) installed, you can also install [EmacsClient.app.zip] with `brew cask install emacsclient`

 #### Under Windows

 Open the Registry Editor (Win-R, then type `regedit`).
 Within `HKEY_CLASSES_ROOT`, add a key called `org-protocol`.
 Within `org-protocol`, set the data for the string value with the name `(Default)`  to be `URL:org-protocol`, add another string value with name `URL Protocol` and no data, and add a key called `shell`.